harrywang/send-me-eth/README.md

 Next, use `crontab` to schedule the task (FYI: the word “Cron” comes from the Greek word “Chronos” (time), and `crontab` stands for “Cron table”).

-cron schedule expressions has five fields: minute, hour, day of month, month, day of week
+A cron schedule expression has five fields: minute, hour, day of month, month, day of week

 You can use https://crontab.guru/ to edit the expression.
-For example: `*/1 * * * *` means running task every minute and `* */24 * * *` means running task every 24 hours.
+For example: `*/1 * * * *` means running task every minute and `5 */24 * * *` means running task at minute 5 past every 24th hour.

-We check the path of our default python and our script:
+Check the path of our default python and our script:

 ```
 which python3
 /usr/bin/python3
-$ pwd
+pwd
 /home/ubuntu/send-me-eth
 ```

-Now, run `crontab -e` to add the following line to the file (I choose vim as the editor), save the file (ESE, then type `:wq`) and you have scheduled a task.
+Now, run `crontab -e` to add the following line to the file (I choose vim as the editor), save the file (press ESC, then type `:wq`) and you have scheduled a task.

 `*/1 * * * * /usr/bin/python3 /home/ubuntu/send-me-eth/send-me-eth.py`